 This is where you specify who will do you want to see your ad.
 Be sure to choose your target audience carefully because this will determine whether or not your content gets relevant views.
 A carefully selected audience will result in a high proportion of users tuning into your live stream.
 It will also help boost engagement and open business opportunities for you.

 Based on audience expectations, you can filter your criteria with many different options.
 For instance, if your live stream encompasses Venture Capital, you might want to filter by Company Industries > Venture Capital & Private Equity.
-By contrast, if you want to target small businesses, Company Size would be the right filter.
+Conversely, Company Size would be the right filter if you want to target small businesses.

 3. Select your ad format

 Ad formats make it easy to specify how you want your ad to appear to your audience.
 For example, a Carousel ad presents content with a bunch of images that can be swiped, whereas a video ad features video-based content.
-If you’re planning to conduct a live LinkedIn event, the Event Ad format might be the best choice for you.
+If you’re planning to conduct a live LinkedIn event, the Event Ad format might be your best choice.

 4. Define your budget and schedule